stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/LTDC/LTDC_Display_1Layer/readme.txt

   Each LCD device has its specific synchronous timings values.
   This example uses AM480272H3TMQW-T01H LCD (MB1046 Rev.A) and configures
-  the synchronous timings as following :
+  the synchronous timings as follows:

   Horizontal Synchronization (Hsync) = 41
   Horizontal Back Porch (HBP)        = 2